-The tropical paradise found at the tail end of Japan on the island of Kyushu, this magnificent gem is a place which is often overlooked as not many foreign tourists visit.
+The tropical paradise found at the tail end of Japan on the island of Kyushu, this magnificent gem is a place that is often overlooked as not many foreign tourists visit.
 Given the large distance between the main cities like Tokyo and Osaka, it makes it a difficult area to access.
-The lack of other mega-cities on the island aside from Fukuoka, unfortunately, also makes this island a lower priority for travellers to visit, as usually people tend to visit multiple areas on a single trip by utilising the JR Pass.
+The lack of other mega-cities on the island aside from Fukuoka, unfortunately, also makes this island a lower priority for travellers to visit, as usually, people tend to visit multiple areas on a single trip by utilising the JR Pass.
 It is quite a shame really, as Kagoshima, as well as the rest of the island, has so much to offer which you will not find in other places across Japan.

 The prized crown jewel of Kagoshima, you will be left with nothing but awe as soon as you lay your eyes on the glorious ‘Sakurajima’ volcano.
 One of the most active volcanoes in Japan, pillars of smoke and small eruptions are quite common.
 Despite its ferocity, it is a magnificent sight, and multiple viewing spots are situated around the area, allowing for views from a safe distance.

-Kagoshima is quite large, so learning which specific areas are more suited towards your ideal travel experience will be very important here.
+Kagoshima is quite large, so learning which specific areas are more suited to your ideal travel experience will be very important here.
 Uniquely, the transport system here is more reliant upon the bus lines as they offer a wider range of destinations which are not accessible by trains.

 This is the main district in the centre of the city, and a likely candidate for anyone interested in shopping or wanting a travel experience of convenience.
 By staying in this area, you will have everything you need at just a stone’s throw away.
-The most notable landmark here is the ‘Tenmonkan-dori Shopping Arcade’ where you can find numerous cafes, restaurants, entertainment and souvenir stores.
-You can try out all the local cuisine, entertain yourselves by playing some arcade games, and ending it with bags full of souvenirs all at the same place.
+The most notable landmark here is the ‘Tenmonkan-dori Shopping Arcade’ where you can find numerous cafes, restaurants, entertainment, and souvenir stores.
+You can try out all the local cuisine, entertain yourselves by playing some arcade games and ending it with bags full of souvenirs all at the same place.

 In terms of the main attraction of Kagoshima which most will probably be visiting, the port at which the ferry departs to ‘Sakurajima’ is not too far at around a seventeen-minute walk or a fifteen-minute tram journey with some walking.
 From here with a purchased ticket, you can hop onto a ferry and head towards the almighty volcano, the ultimate adventure.

 A fifteen-minute walk, plus some hiking from Tenmonkan will also land you at the famous ‘Shiroyama Park Observation Deck’.
-Kagoshima is often coined as the Japanese version of the Italian city of Naples due to its similarities in climate, cityscape and geographic appearance.
-From this observation deck it is apparent as to why many draw the similarities between the two.
-The most striking resemblance is the gargantuan stratovolcano that looms over sea, just like ‘Mount Vesuvius’ in Naples.
+Kagoshima is often coined as the Japanese version of the Italian city of Naples due to its similarities in climate, cityscape, and geographic appearance.
+From this observation deck, it is apparent as to why many draw the similarities between the two.
+The most striking resemblance is the gargantuan stratovolcano that looms over the sea, just like ‘Mount Vesuvius’ in Naples.
 If you were given a quick glance of this view, it would be easy to mistake it for Naples, and fondly enough breathes a quality of the charming Italian city.